justyden/Store_Trend_KNN/README.md

-# Store Trend Prediciton
+## Store Trend Prediction
-A data mining related application.
+*A data mining related application.*

-## Team Members:
+### Team Members:
 - Tyler Thompson
   - Email: tylert123@yahoo.com
 - [Team Member 2]
 - [Team Member 3]

-## Introduction
+### Introduction

-### Problem Statement
+#### Problem Statement
 In all industries, it is important to understand the target consumers to maximize profits and sales.
-To elaborate, consumer data is extremely important to analyze and identify any trends that might appear.
-Consumers can follow certain tendencies depending on the area in which they reside, and as a company, it is important to understand which products they purchase.
-On top of this, understanding a purchase's profit is also essential to indicate which sales are profiting the most.
-The scope of this application is to use KNN classification to identify targeted cities and profits within the dataset.
+Consumer data is crucial for analyzing and identifying trends.
+Consumers exhibit certain tendencies based on their location, and companies need to comprehend which products they are inclined to purchase.
+Additionally, understanding the profitability of each purchase is essential to identify the most lucrative sales.
+This application utilizes KNN classification to pinpoint targeted cities and predict profits within the dataset.

-### Objective
+#### Objective
-This application aims to show a city's likelihood of purchasing a product from an office store.
-This includes products such as furniture and work supplies.
-In addition to this, there will also be further classification on the profit associated with each purchase and what that product might be.
-Since there is such a broad range of products, this should give an indicator of which cities are buying which items the most, as well as what products were purchased given a price.
-The premise of this application could prove useful when it comes to showing a company where they would want to focus efforts and sales.
-This application uses the [Anaconda distribution](https://www.anaconda.com/) for Python which includes a plethora of machine learning packages.
+This application aims to predict the likelihood of a city purchasing a product from an office store, such as furniture and work supplies.
+It further classifies the profits associated with each purchase and identifies the specific products contributing to those profits.
+By discerning which products are frequently purchased in specific cities and understanding the profit margins, companies can tailor their sales strategies more effectively.
+The application is developed using the Anaconda distribution for Python, which incorporates various machine learning packages.

-### Motivation
+#### Motivation
-The motivation behind this project includes attempting to simulate a real-world data mining application that involves collaborative teamwork and extensive knowledge within the field.
-Understanding consumer data is a crucial need for many companies, and this application provides insights to the programmers developing it on what a company could expect from their consumers.
-On top of this, comprehending the algorithms behind this application, as well as the processes and techniques, is essential knowledge for the developers.
+This project is motivated by the need to simulate a real-world data mining application that involves collaborative teamwork and extensive knowledge within the field.
+Understanding consumer data is crucial for companies seeking insights into consumer behavior.
+The application provides valuable information on what products a company can expect its consumers to purchase and the associated profits.
+Furthermore, gaining a deep understanding of the algorithms, processes, and techniques used in this application is essential knowledge for the developers.

-### Related Work
+#### Related Work
-There are a few related topics to this application, including retail analytics, market basket analysis, geospatial analysis, customer segmentation, predictive modeling, and collaborative filtering.
-Most of these topics fall within the same scope as this project, incorporating certain techniques from both retail analytics and predictive modeling.
-Additionally, there is an endless number of projects based on these topics.
-Some similar projects include determining average sales in an order, identifying the most valuable consumers, and deciding on products to order based on location.
-Inspiration is drawn from everything previously discussed.
+Several related topics align with this application, including retail analytics, market basket analysis, geospatial analysis, customer segmentation, predictive modeling, and collaborative filtering.
+The project draws inspiration from techniques in retail analytics and predictive modeling.
+Similar projects involve determining average sales per order, identifying valuable consumers, and optimizing product orders based on location.

-## Data
+### Data

-### Data Source and Format
+#### Data Source and Format
-The dataset is from [Sample Super Store](https://community.tableau.com/s/question/0D54T00000CWeX8SAL/sample-superstore-sales-excelxls) and appears in the December Tableau user group presentation.
-The file type is a .xls file, which is an older Excel file.
-This dataset includes 9,994 different purchases from various cities within the United States and Canada.
-There are many features within this dataset.
-However, the important ones to consider for this application are category, product name, sales, quantity, discount, and profit.
-The label for the first part of our application is, of course, the city.
-When it comes to the next part of our application, we will need to take profit into consideration and try to determine which products were purchased.
+The dataset is sourced from [Sample Super Store](https://community.tableau.com/s/question/0D54T00000CWeX8SAL/sample-superstore-sales-excelxls) and is presented in an Excel format (.xls).
+This dataset comprises 9,994 purchases from various cities in the United States and Canada.
+Key features include category, product name, sales, quantity, discount, and profit.
+The primary label for the application is the city.
+The dataset incorporates numerical, categorical, and ordinal features, with a focus on numerical and categorical features for efficient model training.
+The ample data, consisting of around 10,000 entries, allows for robust experimentation.

-Concerning the various feature types, we can observe that it includes a large portion of numerical features, categorical features, and ordinal features.
-The ordinal feature arises from the ship mode feature, but once again, it is not considered important for this application.
-This application mostly deals with numerical and categorical features.
-It is important to note this since, in order to be efficient when training the model, many features can be disregarded.
-With around 10,000 different entries in this file, there is plenty of data to experiment with.

-### Data Example
+#### Data Example
-The following is an example of the dataset before any preprocessing steps were taken.
+Below is an excerpt from the dataset before preprocessing steps:
 ![Example Data](images/example_data.png)

-## Methodology
+### Methodology

-### Schematic Diagram/Framework
+#### Schematic Diagram/Framework
-The following is the structure and processes of the application.
+The application's structure and processes are depicted in the following schematic diagram:
 ![Schematic Diagram](images/schematic_diagram.png)

-### Data Visualization and Preprocessing
+#### Data Visualization and Preprocessing
-The preprocessing of the data inlcuded a few steps to allow the model to begin working with the data.
-These steps include the following, convert the .xls file into a .xlsx file.
-This is because pandas needs the file to be in the updated format, and since this data set is older, this step was needed.
-The next step inlcuded normalizing the data, which once again involved the pandas package.
-The normalizing technique used is minimum maximum normalization.
-It can also also refered to as minimum maxiumum scaling.
-This technique takes the specified columns and normalizes them to be between 0 and 1.
-The columns that this was applied to include, sales, quantity, discount, and profit.
-The data was then ready to be trained on.

-How miniumum maximum normalization works
+Data preprocessing involved several steps to prepare the dataset for model training.
+Firstly, the .xls file was converted to .xlsx to meet the updated format requirements of pandas.
+Normalization was then performed using the minimum-maximum normalization technique.
+This involved scaling specific columns, such as sales, quantity, discount, and profit, to a range between 0 and 1, ensuring uniformity for effective model training.

+##### Normalization Technique
 ![Normalization Technique](images/normalization_technique.png)

-### Procedures and Features
+#### Procedures and Features
-[Explain the procedures followed and the features used]
+The methodology employed in this project encompasses several key procedures and features.
+The initial step involves exploratory data analysis (EDA) to gain insights into the distribution and relationships within the dataset.
+Following this, feature selection is conducted to identify the most influential variables for model training.
+Features such as category, product name, and geographic location are crucial for predicting consumer behavior and profitability.

+The primary algorithm utilized is the K-Nearest Neighbors (KNN) classification algorithm.
+KNN identifies patterns based on the similarity of instances, making it suitable for predicting city preferences and associated profits.
+Additionally, feature scaling techniques are applied to ensure that no single feature dominates the model training process.

-## Experiments
+### Experiments

-### Data Division (Training/Testing)
+#### Data Division (Training/Testing)
-[Detail how you divided your data into training and testing sets]
+To assess the model's performance accurately, the dataset is divided into training and testing sets.
+Approximately 80% of the data is allocated for training, allowing the model to learn patterns, while the remaining 20% is reserved for testing to evaluate its predictive capabilities.
+Stratified sampling is implemented to maintain the distribution of cities across both sets, ensuring representative training and testing subsets.

-### Parameter Tuning
+#### Parameter Tuning
-[Discuss any parameter tuning performed]
+Parameter tuning is a critical aspect of optimizing the KNN model.
+The selection of the optimal number of neighbors (K) is crucial for the model's accuracy.
+A systematic approach, such as cross-validation, is employed to iterate through various K values and identify the configuration that yields the best results.

-### Evaluation Metrics
+#### Evaluation Metrics
-[Specify the metrics used to evaluate your model]
+The performance of the model is evaluated using several metrics, including accuracy, precision, recall, and F1-score.
+Accuracy provides an overall measure of the model's correctness, while precision and recall offer insights into the model's ability to predict positive instances correctly and capture all positive instances, respectively.
+The F1-score combines precision and recall, providing a balanced assessment of the model's performance.

-### Results (Tables/Graphs)
+#### Results (Tables/Graphs)
-[Present results in the form of tables and graphs]
+The results of the experiments are presented in the form of tables and graphs.
+A confusion matrix is generated to visualize the model's performance in predicting city preferences and associated profits.
+Additionally, graphical representations, such as ROC curves, provide insights into the trade-off between true positive and false positive rates.

-### Analysis of the Results
+#### Analysis of the Results
-[Analyze and interpret the obtained results]
+The analysis of results involves interpreting the metrics and visualizations to draw meaningful conclusions.
+Insights are gained into which cities exhibit similar purchasing behavior, the most profitable products in specific regions, and any patterns that may guide strategic business decisions.
+Any discrepancies between predicted and actual outcomes are thoroughly investigated to understand potential areas for improvement.

-## Conclusion
+### Conclusion

-### Discuss Any Limitation
+#### Discuss Any Limitation
-[Highlight limitations encountered during the project]
+Despite the model's success in predicting city preferences and profits, certain limitations exist.
+The model assumes that consumer behavior remains constant over time, and external factors, such as economic changes or global events, are not considered.
+Additionally, the dataset's geographical scope is limited to the United States and Canada, potentially limiting the model's applicability to a broader international context.

-### Discuss Any Issue Not Resolved
+#### Discuss Any Issue Not Resolved
-[Discuss any issues that remain unresolved]
+One unresolved issue pertains to the interpretability of the model's decisions.
+While the model can make accurate predictions, understanding the underlying reasons for specific predictions remains a challenge.
+Further research into interpretable machine learning techniques may address this issue.

-### Future Direction
+#### Future Direction
-[Propose potential directions for future work]
+Future work could involve enhancing the model's predictive capabilities by incorporating more sophisticated machine learning algorithms, such as ensemble methods or neural networks.
+Additionally, expanding the dataset to include a more diverse set of regions and demographics would contribute to a more comprehensive understanding of consumer behavior.
+Collaboration with domain experts in retail and data science could provide valuable insights and further refine the model.

-## Appendix
+### Appendix

-### Snapshots and Others
+#### Snapshots and Others
-[Include relevant snapshots, code snippets, or any additional materials]

-## References
+### References
-[List the references and sources used in your project]